jamieisonline/Kicad-CheeseCake-SlimeTrackers-edit-/README.md

-Edit of sorakage cheese slimevr trackers.
+Edit of sorakage cheesecake slimevr trackers.
 For my personal use

 Currently untested.